donutrj/heartbreaker/content/Supporting Docs/Spells.md

 + Duration: Instant

 The caster momentarly transforms into a coporial phantasmal bolt (about the size of a small orange), shooting to a point within line of sight and unblocked by physical barrier.
 Upon stopping, they immediately reform to their usual self with a moderately loud *THWOP*.
+# Bramble Burrows
++ Range: Touch
++ Target: Natural earth
++ Duration: One day

+The spell digs a burrow under bramble or other undergrowth, and despite the bareness it is a safe and warm refuge.
+The entrance is privy only to the caster's eyes, but they can guide in up to (sum) visitors.
+A back exit leads (count) miles in the direction of the caster's choice: the caster does not now exactly where, but the exit must be hidden by vegetation.

+The burrow starts to collapse after 1 day or when the caster leaves it.
 # Carrion Compass
 + Range: touch
 + Target: corpse or undead creature of (count)HD or fewer